linnabrown/run_dbcan/README.md

 Updated
 ---

-- v2.0.8 please use `pip install run-dbcan==2.0.8 --user` for update (1)Add ec number prediction to hotpep result;
+- v2.0.9 please use `pip install run-dbcan==2.0.9 --user` for update
+    1. Add ec number prediction to hotpep result;
-    (2) 04/21/2020 dbCAN2 Hotpep PPR patterns updated to most recent release of CAZyDB (2019).
+    2. 04/21/2020 dbCAN2 Hotpep PPR patterns updated to most recent release of CAZyDB (2019).
 Also missing group EC# files for families added in;
-    (3) Revising the output name file in hotpep as random number, to make the program more robust for paralleing running.
+    3. Revising the output name file in hotpep as random number, to make the program more robust for paralleing running.
+    4. Prioritizing the CAZyme prediction over TF/TC/STP prediction when preparing gff input file for CGC-Finder.

 - v2.0.6 released on Feb 17, 2020, please use `pip install run-dbcan==2.0.6 --user` for update
 We forgo FragGeneScan because this program does not work now.
 We use Prodigal instead.
 So, you don't need to use conda install fraggenescan now.